Garrana/azure_arc/README.md

 #### Step 1 - creating virtual machines and connecing to Azure Arc

 The following examples can be used to connect existing Windows or Linux servers to Azure with Azure Arc.
-Use these if you already have existing servers that you want to project into Azure. in our lab you will need to create a Resouce group called "on-prem" and deploy a windows and linux server in that resource group , this will mimic connecting on-premises virtual machines to azure Arc. please create both the windows and linux virtual machines before using the below links to connect the virtual machines to Azure Arc
+Use these if you already have existing servers that you want to project into Azure. as a prerequiste you will need to create a Resouce group called mimicing on-premiese virtual machines"on-prem" and deploy a windows and linux server in that resource group , this will mimic connecting on-premises virtual machines to azure Arc. please create both the windows and linux virtual machines before using the below links to connect the virtual machines to Azure Arc

 * [Connect an existing Linux server to Azure Arc](azure_arc_servers_jumpstart/docs/onboard_server_linux.md)